turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/SemioticsSemantics_Lecture/Transcripts/Prose/AIFSS-04L Semiotics and Semantics Lecture ~ Sganzerla.wav.sentences.csv_transcript.md

 [[start:138850][end:146190]] So let me know what you think in the comments and after we can have a little discussion, or in the next session.
 [[start:148050][end:159922]] So the background introduction that I want to first point to is we are talking about biological agents and how they act.

-02:40 [[start:160056][end:177450]] So we are always thinking in terms of biological agents acting to express in ways that express informational sensitivities to context dependent relevance to their environment and things that involve communities.
+02:40 [[start:160056][end:177450]] So we are always thinking in terms of biological agents acting to express in ways that express informational sensitivities to context-dependent relevance to their environment and things that involve communities.
-[[start:177790][end:195242]] However, how this very minimal way of talking about what motivates and what is relevant to people becomes stable enough as a self sustaining pattern of interactions, like, are they stable and how they become that stable?
+[[start:177790][end:195242]] However, how does this very minimal way of talking about what motivates and what is relevant to people become stable enough as a self-sustaining pattern of interactions, like, are they stable and how do they become that stable?
 [[start:195306][end:210350]] So how can those information sensitivities ground values, norms, and goals consistently and over time, assuming that those values and goals are necessary for meaningful interactions?
 [[start:210510][end:214066]] So we have to align motivations to behavior, right?
 [[start:214088][end:215390]] That's not really obvious.

-03:35 [[start:215560][end:220294]] And ultimately how meaning is brought about.
+03:35 [[start:215560][end:220294]] And ultimately how is meaning brought about?

 03:40 [[start:220492][end:228700]] I don't think I'm going to answer that, but I want to point to some directions and how people have been thinking about these questions over time.

 03:51 [[start:231150][end:234554]] So the problem of meaning has a brief account, right?
-[[start:234592][end:250400]] Like, traditionally approaches of to cognition, localize meaning inside individual organisms and more specifically, inside their minds so meaning pertains to content in this kind of thing.
+[[start:234592][end:250400]] Like, traditionally approaches of to cognition localize meaning inside individual organisms and more specifically, inside their minds so meaning pertains to content in this kind of thing.
-[[start:252150][end:260654]] However, like many have a developmental history so it's hard to catch those two things together if it's inside people's minds.
+[[start:252150][end:260654]] However, many have a developmental history so it's hard to catch those two things together if it's inside people's minds.
-[[start:260782][end:276870]] How we can have an evolutionary and developmental history assuming that meanings are things that we can learn over time and they happen in shared context, they don't happen out of nowhere in a vision, from nowhere.
+[[start:260782][end:276870]] How can we have an evolutionary and developmental history assuming that meanings are things that we can learn over time and they happen in a shared context?
+They don't happen out of nowhere in a vision, from nowhere.
-[[start:278590][end:298158]] In a sense we can say that it's not really trivial that conventionalized words like for example, the conventionalized meaning of a word, for instance, catch means catch, have evolutionary histories one thing does not come from the other.
+[[start:278590][end:298158]] In a sense we can say that it's not really trivial that conventionalized words like, for example, the conventionalized meaning of a word - for instance, catch means catch - have evolutionary histories.
+One thing does not come from the other.

 04:58 [[start:298324][end:305106]] We need a broader understanding to cash this meaning out and that's where I'm stepping from.
 [[start:305208][end:306878]] That's my grounding.
-[[start:306974][end:316454]] We need to cast these things out in terms of community of language users which brings a problem, right?
+[[start:306974][end:316454]] We need to cash these things out in terms of a community of language users which brings a problem, right?
 [[start:316492][end:322546]] We have goals and values that can be defined in terms of those communities and you have material embodied factors.
-[[start:322658][end:334060]] So how these two things are together or how goals and values affect and motivate material and embodied agents?
+[[start:322658][end:334060]] So how do these two things work together, or how do goals and values affect and motivate material and embodied agents?

 05:36 [[start:336270][end:341760]] To answer this kind of question, like over time, there are a few preferred ways.
 [[start:342370][end:351210]] I will do a brief overview of some theories of meaning usually in terms of cognitive sciences and any philosophy of mind.
-[[start:351380][end:355122]] That's what I'm interested in how they cast it out.
+[[start:351380][end:355122]] That's what I'm interested in: how they cash it out.
-[[start:355176][end:376230]] They usually try to think of those things in terms of syntax like concerns with form as an abstract organizing kind of rule is a type of grammar and how the order of things and how the logical unfolding of those symbols, how they become meaningful.
+[[start:355176][end:376230]] They usually try to think of those things in terms of syntax, like concerns with form as an abstract organizing kind of rule is a type of grammar; how the order of things and the logical unfolding of those symbols become meaningful.

 06:17 [[start:377550][end:382134]] But the syntax itself is not really enough to cash out meaning in semantics.